BartOtten/routex/README.md

 runtime performance.

-It ships with a concise selection of extensions and utility functions enabling you to craft custom features for your Phoenix router when the need arises.
+It ships with a concise selection of extensions and utility functions enabling

 ## Top Features and Benefits
 - (close to) zero runtime performance impact; depending on enabled extensions.